eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 - Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...
 - Put the macro-file(s) in that folder
 - Goto FreeCadMenu/Macro/Macros, select the macro and execute it.
+- The new pyramid.py is fully scalable (works similar to  Part Cone)

 # How to use the workbench
 - Find the Macro folder via FreeCadMenu/Edit/Preferences/Macro ...